winglang/wing/docs/docs/09-rfcs/2023-03-08-wing-preview-environment.md

 1. Once signed in, you will be able to navigate directly to https://wing.cloud/dashboard.
 2. You can see and manage all your projects and teams.
-3. You will see all preview environments associated with your personal account and teams you are member in.
+3. Select the project you are currently working on from the projects menu to see all preview environments associated with it.
-4. In order to see a preview environment, just click on the preview environment URL from the list of all your preview environments.
+4. In order to see a preview environment, just click on the preview environment URL from the list of your preview environments.
 5. For each preview environment, you can see the deployment logs and the test results and logs.

 #### Create a new personal Project (#4)

 1. To create a new project, click on "New Project" under "Personal Account".
 2. Choose between the GitHub repositories that you have access to.
-3. Define your secret values.
+3. Define your secret values / Environment variables.
-4. Make sure there's a `main.w` file in the root of the repository.
+4. Make sure there's a `*.main.w` file in the root of the repository.
 5. Click on "Deploy".
 6. You'll be redirected to your new project's page (https://wing.cloud/dashboard/-user/-project).